OmarFaruque/wp-hashtagger/readme.txt

 Yes and No. Yes - the plugin can add the tags also for pages.
 No - WordPress does not show the tags section for pages and also pages are not listed on tag archives.

 This plugin does not change this behavior of WordPress because there already exist several plugins that add the tag functionality for pages.
 Please use one of them if you want to tag your pages.

+= Does this also work for pages? =
+Yes plugin work for buddypress.

 = How to change the Tag base? =